cameronglanville/avaj-launcher/README.md

 ## Compile the project running the commands bellow in the root of the project folder

-find -name *.java > sources.txt
+- find -name *.java > sources.txt
-XX javac -sourcepath @sources.txt XX doesn't work javac @sources.txt
+- // javac -sourcepath @sources.txt // doesn't work
+- javac @sources.txt

 ## Running the project

-XX java -cp . com.avaj.Main XX seems not needed java avaj.launcher
+- // java -cp . com.avaj.Main // seems not needed
+- java avaj.launcher

 ## Folder Structure

 The workspace contains:

 - `avaj.launcher`: the project package

+## Info

+- first line: number of times the simulatoin is run
+- second line desribes the aircraft: TYPE NAME LONGITUDE LATITUDE HEIGHT
+- aircrafts have 3 types: JetPlane Helicopter Baloon
+- weather can be one of 4: RAIN FOG SUN SNOW

 ## Dependency Management